How to Make a Clergy Stole: Stole Making

 How To Make a Clergy Stole – Canvas Interfacing

 Like a well-made house, all stoles begin with a solid foundation that is based on the use of a canvas interfacing.
 When I made my first stole many years ago, I did not know what to use and found a lambs wool something or another to use as an interfacing.
 It provided a soft bulk, but no firmness.
 Over the years I transitioned to Pellon, fusible interfacings, and all matter of products.
 Nothing gave the stoles the correct balance of “weight” and body so the stole would hang correctly.
 Finally, I was introduced to cotton canvas, and it has been a love affair ever since.
 There are alternate materials, such as Dowlas, or Hair canvas, but those items are a bit more difficult to find, and often much more costly.
 Cotton canvas gives consistent results.

-When making a stole, I find it most helpful to lay out one long end of the stole, work that end, and then turn to the other end.
+When first learning how to make a clergy stole, I find it most helpful to lay out one long end of the stole, work that end, and then turn to the other end.
 In the above photo, the canvas interfacing is being pinned to the wrong side of the face fabric.
 It is then tailor tacked in place.
 (Yes, I do tailor tack the canvas in place by hand most of the time!
 This is one exception to my rule because I was photographing the rest of the stole making process.)
 It takes only a few minutes to tailor tack the canvas in place and often avoids hours of frustration later on.

 2Roberts, Carrie.
 Stitching the Pastor Stole.
 January 20th, 2017.
 Personal Collection, Ecclesiastical Sewing, Baxter, Minnesota.